camicc/Hatespeech-Detection/README.md

 ## Specifying Data Paths

-To choose between the variants in the Sentiment Analysis and Sentiment Processing Strategies, update the `DATA_PATH` in the `data_loader.py` file within the `preprocessed_data`folder.
-The path follows this nomenclature:
+To choose between the variants in the Sentiment Analysis and Sentiment Processing Strategies, update the `DATA_PATH` in the `data_loader.py` file within the `preprocessed_data` folder.
+The path follows this nomenclature :

 ```python
 DATA_PATH = "preprocessed_data/sarcasm_data_SentimentModel_###.json"